PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 - **Content for our ideal customer:** We deliver genuinely useful insights about things those customers care about (can be purely product-related, but also general advice).
 We're pitching our content at ‘self-servers’.
 Ahrefs and HubSpot are examples of companies who do this brilliantly for their audience.

-- **Documentation** Working with Website & Docs, the content team ensures docs are maintained to a high standard, and users can easily find answers to their questions before resorting to support.
+- **Documentation** We work with Website & Docs, and product teams, to maintain docs to a high standard, and ensure users can easily find answers to their questions

 ### Things we want to be good at